Welcome to Town & Country Cotillion

 Suzanne Moncure Hoffman

 Suzanne attended Town & Country from 6th to 8th grade while attending The Collegiate School in Richmond, VA.
-She later enjoyed working there as Dance Assistant and Dance Leader.
+She later enjoyed working there as a Dance Assistant and Dance Leader.
 Her mother, Nancy Moncure was a owner for over 20 years.
-When her mother decided to retire, Suzanne was a natural to become a sponsor and follow in her mother’s footsteps.
+When her mother retired in 2007 Suzanne was a natural to become a sponsor and follow in her mother’s footsteps.

 Sandy Yeon, Dance Instructor